-Programme Stage 3 is common to all 3 pathways.
 The focus of Programme Stage 3 is 'Becoming a Proficient Practitioner'.
-Programme Stage 3 is 28 weeks in duration (including 1-week holiday)
+Programme Stage 3 is 52 weeks in duration (including 11 weeks holiday).

-- Programme Stage 3 has 2 core theory modules and 1 practice experience module. - Leading and Managing Across Health and Social Care - Dissertation
+Programme Stage 3 has 2 core theory modules and one integrated practice module:

+- Leading and Managing Across Health and Social Care - Dissertation

-The practice component of Programme Stage 3 comprises of 1 module which combines simulated practice and placement experience:
+The practice component of Programme Stage 3 comprises of 1 integrated module which combines simulated practice and placement experience:

-Practice 3- Developing Advanced Knowledge and Skills for Professional Practice
+Practice 3- Developing Advanced Knowledge and Skills for Professional Practice (Adult and Mental Health)